You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 Parliamentary election (General Election)

 An exact date for the next General Election, when you vote for a Member of Parliament, has not been set but it can take place no later than Thursday, January 23, 2025.
-This is because General Elections must be held five years apart.
+This is because General Elections must take place no later than 5 years after the last one.
 The Prime Minister has the power to call a General Election at any time before this date so the election could happen sooner.

 Find out more about Parliamentary elections on the Parliament website.